philippebeck/pam/README.md

 The Controller part inherits the essential methods of the main controller (this includes session & cookie) & the FrontController structures the input of the application.

-The sessions are managed by Pam for user connection actions & the cookies for user message actions.
+The sessions are managed by Pam for user connection actions & the cookies for user message actions, all with filters

+The files, get & post superglobals are managed by controllers with filters too.

 Access to the database is obviously managed by the Database part, via the PDO class.